Individuals who are awaiting criminal charges while trying to find a new job may be wondering, will a pending misdemeanor show on a background check?

 The most reliable way to find out if there are pending charges against you is to perform a background check on yourself.
 This will allow individuals to know if there are any charges filed against them in court, which they will then be able to view to determine what charges were filed.

 Being involved in any criminal activity is problematic.
-You may want to get ready by learning “how to find out if criminal charges are filed.”
+You may want to get ready by learning methods to check if criminal charges are brought against you.

 The best way to find out if criminal charges have been filed is to perform a background check on yourself.
 This will uncover any criminal history information including pending charges against you.